-Ready, Willing and Able (RWA) is a national partnership of the Canadian Association for Community Living (CACL), the Canadian Autism Spectrum Disorders Alliance (CASDA) and their member organizations.
-Funded by the Government of Canada and active in 20 communities across the country, RWA is designed to increase the labour force participation of people with an intellectual disability or Autism Spectrum Disorder (ASD).
+Ready, Willing and Able (RWA) is a national partnership of Inclusion Canada (formerly the Canadian Association for Community Living), Autism Alliance of Canada (formerly Canadian Autism Spectrum Disorders Alliance (CASDA)), and their member organizations.
+Funded by the Government of Canada, RWA is designed to increase the labour force participation of people with an intellectual disability or on the autism spectrum.

 In today’s hyper-competitive business environment, the difference between success and failure lies in the talent and diverse skill set of your workforce.
 There are approximately 500,000 working age adults with intellectual disabilities or ASD.
 This untapped workforce can help address current labour shortages while making businesses stronger, more diverse and more productive.

 As a national strategy to develop inclusive and effective labour markets, RWA will:

 - Connect and support employers, persons with an intellectual disability or ASD and local, provincial and national community agencies

 - Promote understanding and awareness among employers and the general public as to the business value of hiring people with an intellectual disability or ASD

 - Complement and enhance the capacity of community employment service delivery organizations by connecting them to new employer demand